 My secondary research agendas examine: 1) the relationship between gender and conflict; 2) collective action, mobilization, and state policy responses.

-My work has been published at International Organization and has received the Stuart A. Bremer Award from the Peace Science Society.
+My work has been published at International Organization and International Studies Quarterly and has received the Stuart A. Bremer Award from the Peace Science Society.

 Please follow the links above to find more information about my research and teaching interests and experience.